polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Hybrid Consensus

 A blockchain consensus protocol that consists of independent or loosely coupled mechanisms for [block production](#block-author) and finality.

 Hybrid consensus allows the chain to grow as fast as probabilistic consensus protocols, such as [Aura](#aura-aka-authority-round) while maintaining the same level of security as [deterministic finality](#deterministic-finality) consensus protocols, such as [GRANDPA](#grandpa).

 In general, block production algorithms tend to be faster than finality mechanisms.
 Making block production separate from block finalization gives Substrate developers greater control of their chain's performance.

 ## Inherent Transactions

 Inherent transactions, referred to as *inherents*, are a special type of unsigned transaction.
 This type of transaction enables a block authoring node to insert information that doesn't require validation directly to a block.

 Only the block-authoring node that calls the inherent transaction function can insert data into its block.
 In general, validators assume the data inserted using an inherent transaction is valid and reasonable even if it can't be deterministically verified.

 ## JSON-RPC

 A stateless, lightweight remote procedure call protocol encoded in JavaScript Object Notation (JSON).
 JSON-RPC provides a standard way to call functions on a remote system by using JSON.

-For Substrate, this protocol is implemented through the [Parity JSON-RPC](https://github.com/paritytech/jsonrpc){target=\_blank} crate.
+For Polkadot SDK, this protocol is implemented through the [Parity JSON-RPC](https://github.com/paritytech/jsonrpc){target=\_blank} crate.

 ## Keystore